KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 };
 ```

-Then you'll need to specify the requested layers in `vk::CreateInstanceInfo` by adding a call to the `enabled_layer_names` builder method:
+Then you'll need to specify the requested layers in `vk::InstanceCreateInfo` by adding a call to the `enabled_layer_names` builder method:

 ```rust,noplaypen
 let info = vk::InstanceCreateInfo::builder()